What is Deep Cleaning (Deep Scaling & Root Planning)?

 The teeth themselves can become a bit more sensitive to temperature, and bleeding might occur for a little while.

 Over-the-counter painkillers such as Tylenol or Ibuprofen work very well to alleviate discomfort

 Brushing and flossing can be done more gently to avoid aggravating any bruised or tender gum areas.

 Generally though as health returns to your gums, sensitivity and soreness tend to resolve.
 Remember though, if diagnosed with periodontal disease, you did not get there overnight and we cannot treat it overnight.
 If you are faithful with your home care it usually will resolve.
-Successful treatment is 70% what you do at home to treat the disease and 30% what we do when you come in for treatments.
+Successful treatment is 70% of what you do at home to treat the disease and 30% of what we do when you come in for treatments.
 Left alone it will only get worse.
 If you go through the non-surgical therapy and do not continue with the maintenance therapy the disease will come back again.